I'm not feeling well. Should I still come to acupuncture?

-Your first appointment will be comprised of an intake interview, physical examination, and treatment.
+Your first appointment will consist of an intake interview, physical examination, and treatment.
 This appointment will take 90 minutes.
 During the physical exam, I will palpate (touch) your abdomen, feel your pulses, look at your tongue, and manipulate your joints.

-This first intake session is a very important time during which I will get to know you - I want to understand why you’re seeking treatment, what’s going well in your life, what you would like assistance with, and how you interact with your environment.
+This first intake session is a very important time during which I will get to know you.
+I want to understand why you’re seeking treatment, what’s going well in your life, what you would like assistance with, and how you interact with your environment.
 Acupuncture and zero balancing are holistic health care modalities which encompass the whole patient as they show up throughout their life (see my blog post on Body-Mind-Spirit and acupuncture).
-As I’m conducting my intake, you may wonder why I’m asking particular questions.
-Maybe you’ve come to my office to receive treatment for back pain, and I’m asking you questions about your sexual and reproductive health.
-To you, these two things may not appear to be related, but I have a good Chinese-medicine diagnosis reason to ask into this.
-In Chinese medicine, sexual health, the lower back, and fear are all interconnected in that they are different manifestations of the same energy, so I need to assess all of these to understand the health of one of them.
+As I’m conducting my intake, you may wonder why I’m asking particular questions because they don’t seem related to the main issue you’re dealing with.
+In Chinese medicine, often times ailments are all interconnected in that they are different manifestations of the same energy, so I need to assess all of these to understand the health of one of them.